-The Human Resources Committee (the "Committee") has the responsibility for establishing, implementing and monitoring our executive compensation program.
-All compensation decisions relating to our CEO, Chief Financial Officer and the other executive officers identified in the Summary Compensation Table ("named executive officers") are made by the Committee.
-For purposes of deciding upon named executive officer compensation, the Committee generally meets quarterly throughout the fiscal year to review and approve corporate goals and objectives with respect to named executive officer compensation, consider trends in executive compensation, monitor our compensation structure relative to peer companies, track our progress with respect to approved corporate performance bonus criteria, and perform other duties as set forth in the Committee's charter.
-At the Committee meeting in November or December following the end of each fiscal year, the Committee meets to consider and determine bonus compensation for the completed fiscal year and salary adjustments and equity-based compensation awards.
-During this meeting, the Committee also considers executive bonus plan performance objectives for the next fiscal year and recommends same for approval by the Board.
-Generally, the types of compensation and benefits paid to our named executive officers are the same as those provided to other key employees.
-We do not offer employment contracts to our named executive officers and there are no material individual differences in compensation policies and decisions for these executives.
+Our Human Resources Committee (referred to in this section as the "Committee") has the responsibility for establishing, implementing and monitoring our executive compensation program.
+All compensation decisions relating to our CEO, CFO and the other NEOs are made by the Committee.
+For purposes of determining NEO compensation, the Committee generally meets at least quarterly throughout the fiscal year to review and approve corporate goals and objectives with respect to NEO compensation, consider trends in executive compensation, monitor the Company's compensation structure relative to peer companies, track the Company's progress with respect to the approved goals for the Company's Annual Short-Term Incentive Bonus and Long-Term Incentive Equity Compensation programs, and to perform other duties as set forth in the Committee's charter.
+At the Committee meeting in November or December following the end of each fiscal year, the Committee meets to consider and determine bonus compensation for the completed fiscal year, salary adjustments and equity-based compensation awards.
+During this meeting, the Committee also considers executive compensation plan performance objectives for the next fiscal year and recommends the same for approval by the Board.
+Generally, the types of compensation and benefits paid to our NEOs are the same as those provided to other key employees.
+We do not offer employment contracts to our NEOs.